 - In a large bowl, whisk together all-purpose gluten-free flour, sugar or sugar substitute, and salt.

 - Stir in eggs just enough to combine all the ingredients.

 - Stir in bourbon, sorghum or maple syrup, pecans, and chocolate.

-- Pour melted buttery spread into bowl and stir until thoroughly combined.
+- Pour melted buttery spread into a bowl.
+Stir until thoroughly combined.

-- Place pie shell on a baking sheet.
+- Place the pie shell on a baking sheet.

-- Pour pie filling into shell and bake for 35 minutes.
-The top should be set but the center may be slightly gooey.
+- Pour pecan pie filling into the gluten-free pie shell.
+Place into oven and bake for 35 minutes.
+The top of the pie should be set but the center may be slightly gooey.
 (Test by jiggling the pan.
 The center may move a bit, but the sides won’t.)

-- Serve at room temperature.
+- Serve the gluten-free pecan pie at room temperature.
 Store leftovers in the refrigerator.